-The word entrée (pronounced "ON-tray") in the culinary arts can be confusing because it's one of those words that means the precise opposite in some parts of the world to what it means in other parts.
-In the United States, the word entrée is often used to signify the part of a meal that you would think of as the main course.
-In other places, particularly Europe, however, it is not uncommon to hear the word entrée used to indicate an appetizer, first course, or starter.
+The word entrée (pronounced "ON-tray") can be a confusing one, especially for world travelers.
+It's a culinary term that signifies a course during meal service, but which course depends on where you live.
+In the United States and parts of Canada, the word entrée is often used to signify the main dish part of a meal, such as a roast chicken with vegetables.
+However, in other countries, particularly Europe, it is not uncommon to hear the word entrée used to indicate a first course, appetizer, or starter.

 Take the following sentence, for example: